|

 at fires.
 (January 26, 1870)stan(d)29jan80

-Metropolitan Hall under construction catches fire.
-The flames from a chimney flue are discovered before they cause too much damage.
-(February 8, 1870)sent(d)09feb70
+Metropolitan Hall under construction caught fire.
+The flames from a chimney flue

-Rescue Steam Fire Engine Company No. 1 is leased by the Wake County Board of Commissions lease a "lot of ground on the Court House Square, bounded as follows, beginning on the alley on the south east corner of the garden fence thence with said alley west thirty feet, thence north eighteen feet, thence east thirty feet, thence south eighteen feet to the beginning, for a term of ten (10) years or for so long thereafter as said company should use the same as an engine house, for one dollar per annum, the said company to build a brick house on the _______."
-(February 19, 1870) wake boc minutes
+for a "lot of ground on the Court House Square, bounded as follows, beginning on the alley on the south east corner of the garden fence thence with said alley west thirty feet, thence north eighteen feet, thence east thirty feet, thence south eighteen feet to the beginning, for a term of ten (10)years

 Charter members include: